 Miroslav Kultyshev was born in Leningrad in 1985.
-He graduated from the Specialised Music High School of the St Petersburg State Conservatoire (class of Z.M.
-Zuker) and from the St Petersburg Conservatoire itself, where he also completed a postgraduate course (class of Alexander Sandler).
+In 2009 he graduated from the Rimsky-Korsakov St Petersburg State Conservatory, where in 2012 he also completed a postgraduate course (class of Alexander Sandler).
 Miroslav started giving concerts at the age of six.
-At the age of 10, he made his debut in the Great Hall of the St Petersburg State Philharmonic, performing Mozart’s Concert No. 20 in D minor for piano and orchestra with Yuri Temirkanov.
+At the age of ten he made his debut in the Grand Hall of the St Petersburg Philharmonia, performing Mozart’s Concerto No. 20 in D minor for piano and orchestra with Yuri Temirkanov.

-In 1998 he won a prize at the Moscow Heinrich Neuhaus International Young Pianists’ Festival, in 2007 he won the 13th International Tchaikovsky Competition, and in 2012 he also won the Monte Carlo Piano Masters competition (Monaco).
+In 1998 he won a prize at the Moscow Heinrich Neuhaus International Young Pianists’ Festival, in 2007 he won the International Tchaikovsky Competition (Moscow), and in 2012 he also won the Monte-Carlo Piano Masters competition (Monaco).
 Grant-recipient of the Yuri Bashmet International Charity Fund (1999) and the Philharmonic Society of St Petersburg (1995–2004).
 Recipient of the Gold Medal at the International Youth Delphi Games (Kiev, 2005).

 Has taken part in masterclasses conducted by Andrzej Jasiński and Dmitri Bashkirov.
-Miroslav Kultyshev has participated in numerous international festivals including Kissinger Sommer, Elba isola musicale d’Europa, Stars of the White Nights, Mariinsky International Piano Festival, International Conservatoire Week, Musical Kremlin as well as and festivals in Salzburg (Austria), Ruhr (Germany), Festspiele Mecklenburg-Vorpommern (Germany), Duszniki (Poland), La Roque d’Anthéron (France) and Mikkeli (Finland).
+Miroslav Kultyshev has participated in numerous international festivals including Kissinger Sommer, Elba isola musicale d’Europa, Stars of the White Nights, Mariinsky International Piano Festival, International Conservatoire Week, Musical Kremlin as well as and festivals in Salzburg (Austria), Ruhr (Germany), Mecklenburg-Vorpommern (Germany), Duszniki-Zdrój (Poland), La Roque d’Anthéron (France) and Mikkeli (Finland) among others.

-Miroslav Kultyshev performs at the greatest halls of St Petersburg and Moscow as well as such internationally acclaimed venues as the Musikverein (Vienna), the Mozarteum (Salzburg), the Lincoln Center (New York), Suntory Hall (Tokyo), the Concertgebouw (Amsterdam), Wigmore Hall (London) and the Salle Gaveau (Paris).
+Miroslav Kultyshev performs at the greatest halls of St Petersburg and Moscow as well as such internationally acclaimed venues as the Musikverein (Vienna), the Mozarteum (Salzburg), the Lincoln Center (New York), Suntory Hall (Tokyo), the Concertgebouw (Amsterdam), Wigmore Hall (London), the Brucknerhaus (Linz) and the Salle Gaveau (Paris).

-The young pianist works with such conductors as Valery Gergiev, Vladimir Ashkenazy, Yuri Bashmet, Sergey Roldugin, Mark Gorenstein, Vassily Sinaisky, Nikolay Alexeyev and Alexander Dmitriev, and Gintaras Rinkevičius.
+The pianist works with such conductors as Valery Gergiev, Charles Dutoit, Vladimir Ashkenazy, Yuri Bashmet, Sergey Roldugin, Mark Gorenstein, Vassily Sinaisky, Nikolay Alexeyev, Alexander Dmitriev and Gintaras Rinkevičius.